 Cinereous vultures in France

 Cinereous vultures went extinct in France more than 100 years ago, but a reintroduction project started in the early 90s in the Grands Causses.
-There 53 individuals were released between 1992 and 2004, both from wild origin (rehabilitation centers in Spain) and also from captive breeding.
-In 2004 black vultures started to be released in two other release sites, in the Southern Alps, in Baronnies and in the Gorges du Verdon.
+53 individuals were released at the Grands Causses Regional Natural Park between 1992 and 2004, birds that were from the wild that were rescued at rehabilitation centres in Spain and also captive breed.
+Following the success of this project, in 2004 a second reintroduction project began at two other release sites, in the southern Alps in the Regional Natural Parks of Baronnies provençales and Gorges du Verdon.
 The objectives of these reintroduction programmes is to release 50 birds per site to create viable populations.
-In 2018 more than 37 breeding pairs of cinereous vultures were counted at the three release sites in France, and the species has now been firmly re-established.
+To date 36 birds have been released at Gorge du Verdon and 45 at Baronnies.
+During an annual census in 2018 more than 37 breeding pairs of Cinereous Vultures were counted at the three release sites in France, and the species has now been firmly re-established.